sengsgx/sengsgx/README.md

 Note that at the moment the SENG Runtime and SENG SDK have the SENG Server address and port hardcoded, and assume it to be `127.0.0.1:12345/udp`.
 Please see the [respective SENG Server section](seng_server/README.md#serverdefault) for adapting it to your needs.
 The default setup allows to run all tests on a single SGX-enabled machine.
 However, it is intended to run the SENG Runtime/SDK on the client host, the SENG Server on the gateway host and 3rd party programs on the gateway or an external host if possible.
+See the [section below](#diffhosts) for multi-host configuration hints.
 Also note that the SENG Server currently can have problems handling more than 1 enclave at once (cf. [Limitations](#limitations) and [TODO.md](TODO.md)).
 Restart in case of unexpected problems and refer to the notes in the respective sections.

 **CAUTION**: the loopback destination address `127.0.0.1` is currently **NOT** supported *through*(!) the lwIP tunnel as lwIP will interpret and refuse it internally (cf. todos).
-For local tests, use your internal host IP instead.
+For local tests, use your internal host IP instead (cf. respective run instructions).

 ### <a name="rundemos" /> Running the SENG Components and Demo Apps